DD2480-GROUP-2/DD2480-CI/README.md

 * Handled direct communication with github API and webhooks
 * Set up the eartly maven dependencies
 * Actively discussed and experimented to come up with ways of solving the task (together with everyone else)

+#### Oskar Svanström
+* Created the initial server class shell.
+* Wrote the cloneRepo function along with helper functions and tests.
+* Created some dummy tests.
+* Wrote some of the documentation.
+* Actively discussed and experimented to come up with ways of solving the task (together with everyone else)